Managing Females – A Dog's First Litter

 - Good mothers raise daughters that are good mothers.
 If their mom was a good mother, they get it by 48 hours and need little monitoring after that.
 If their mom was not a good mother, the first week is monitoring and assurance until they get it right.

 - Tired moms don’t mother well!
 Moms should birth their puppies in 12 hours.
-18 hours is starting to get too long and never go over 24 hours or we start losing puppies.
+18 hours is starting to get too long, and never go over 24 hours or we start losing puppies.
 Some will die at birth and some will fade the first week because of long labor and low oxygen.

 PREVENTION THAT HELPS

-- Give moms calcium gel, like Breeders' Edge® Oral Cal Plus when they start to whelp and repeat after every other puppy.
+- Give moms calcium gel, like Breeders' Edge® Oral Cal Plus, when they start to whelp and repeat after every other puppy.
 Gel is absorbed through their mouth – they don’t have to swallow when nauseated while in labor.
 This helps with more effective uterine contractions and a quicker delivery.

 - Breeders' Edge® Oxy Mate™ Prenatal vitamins help moms give their puppies as many red blood cells as possible when they are born.
-We want puppies born fighting to live, anemic puppies we are fighting to save.
+We want puppies born fighting to live, not anemic puppies we are fighting to save.

 - Calming the nervous female the first few days is helpful.
 We don’t want moms doped up, just mellow enough so they calmly think about what they are doing and nurse their babies.
 Herbal products are best at that – Chamomile or Motherwort are the common herbal products used.
 Breeders’ Edge® Oxy Momma™ postnatal vitamins have Motherwort in it for calming and recovery.